dougbutner/web-4/README.md

 Time tokens may be offered or directly distributed to users' wallets periodically.
 They work by hashing a unique personal identifier (address) with a time identifier, **linking each token to a person and a span of time**.

+## The Gears of Time Tokens

+Time tokens rely on the following concepts:
+ 1. **Time Tokens**
+	 Individuals may claim time-limited tokens at given intervals, which represent that interval.
+Only **one time tokens can represent the one interval and individual**, and one individuals can't hold another's time tokens.
 	 These tokens provide the user with a function or action.
 The action burns the token, which may cause some change in the state of a system, such as minting another token, registering a vote, or any other action.

-## The Gears of Time Tokens

-Time tokens rely on the following concepts:

- 1. **Time Unit**
+ 2. **Time Unit**
 A time unit MUST be a superset of a timestamp.
 This means that a time unit is some amount (or fraction) of seconds.
 Each time token MUST be the only one in existence stamped with a particular time unit for each user (wallet).
 Thus, **each time token is unique yet semi-fungible**.
  2. **Time Faucet**
 A time faucet is a smart contract that offers any qualified account EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.